 There aren’t many better ways to spend an afternoon than with a cold beer and a dog by your side.
-With summer winding down, share some quality time with your best furry friend and treat your taste buds, too.
-Here are five ways that you can combine your passion for canines and cold ones this month.
+Share some quality time with your best furry friend and treat your taste buds, too.
+Here are four ways that you can combine your passion for canines and cold ones this month.

 Dingo Dog Brewing • Carrboro

-Dingo Dog is a nano brewery based outside of Carrboro.
+Dingo Dog is a nano-brewery in Carrboro.
 As a nonprofit, it works to fund grants for no-kill animal rescue organizations in North Carolina, with partners such as Coalition to Unchain Dogs, Goathouse Refuge, and Paws4ever.
-Although it doesn’t currently have a taproom, you can find its flagship beers, such as the Buster Brown Ale and Owlcat Bourbon Vanilla Porter, or summery seasonal offerings, such as the Pug-nacious Peach Wit or Weekend at Dingo’s Saison, on tap at bars in the Chapel Hill-Carrboro area.
-Be on the lookout for Lil’ Nubs, a fall seasonal wheat ale finished with heirloom tomatoes, celery seed, and black peppercorns.
+Find its flagship beers, such as the Buster Brown Ale, or summery seasonal offerings, such as Weekend at Dingo’s Saison, at the taproom downtown.

 Lenny Boy Brewing • Charlotte

 Lenny Boy is North Carolina’s only organic-certified microbrewery, and it allows your furry friends inside.
 The brewery offers several traditional beers – including Citraphilia, a 100 percent Citra hop IPA – as well as wild ales, fermented with an in-house yeast strain that its team has been maintaining for eight years.
 These sour offerings include Queen City Funk, fermented with brettanomyces yeast and aged in wine barrels, and Tart De La Wit, a witbier aged with peaches, coriander, and its in-house kombucha culture.
 Speaking of which: If you’re in the mood for something non-alcoholic, Lenny Boy also specializes in kombucha, with seven varieties currently on tap.

 Cabarrus Brewing Company • Concord